FatemaAhmedKhalil/Smart_Railway_System/README.md

 ### Web Monitoring System
 - Developed a website for real-time monitoring of sensor readings within the trains, enabling remote control functionalities.

-### Account Balance Verification
-- Implemented a feature to check users' account balances to ensure full payment of previous ticket bills.